BoussetaR/Project2/README.md

 The dataset has been labeled by the presence of  ":)" for positive tweets and ":(" for negative tweets.
 You can download the dataset on https://www.kaggle.com/c/epfml17-text/data.

 We should notice that we didn't use all the full dataset (250.000.000) but only a portion of 22% of the full dataset which corresponds to: 550.000 tweets.
-Indeed, we were not able to run our models for the full dataset because it need a high computationnal power.
+Indeed, we were not able to run our models for the full dataset because it needs a high computationnal power.
 Therefore, we strongly believe that we can really improve our score if we would be able to fit our model with all the dataset using the same models.

 ## Description of Files and Folders

 The folder contains the followings:

 - `packages.txt`: Contains the required packages to run our model
-- `features.py`: Contains the details of the building of the feature matrix
+- `dico_preprocess.txt`: Contains the dictionnary that we will use to correct the mistakes in the preprocessing
-- `models.py`: Contains the details of the both models
+- `building_features.py`: Contains the function which build the feature matrix
-- `run.py`: Load the pickled neural network models + fits the obtained results with XGBoost + Creates the Kaggle csv submission
+- `models.py`: Contains the details of the both models and create the pickled_features
-- `preprocess.py`: Preprocesses all the tweets (Cleaning part of the tweets)
+- `pickled_features`: This folder contains the pickled files of the two models for both the train and test set
-- `dico`: This folder contains a dictionnary that will help us for the preprocessing
+- `run.py`: Load the pickled models and fits the obtained results with XGBoost and finaly Creates the csv file for submission

-- `features`: This folder contains the pickled files of the two models for both the train and test set
+## Running the code

-## How to run the code
+- You should start by downloading the data from the link and put them in the folder.

-- Start by installing the packages in the Final folder :
+- Install the packages that we need to run our models :
 ```
 $ pip install -r packages.txt
 ```
-If you are in Mac OS X you can face a problem to install the xgboost package.
+You can face a problem to install the xgboost package.
 So, in this case, you can tape the following instructions:

 ```
 $ git clone --recursive https://github.com/dmlc/xgboost